 Unfortunately, not every contractor will be able to live up to their promises.
 While many will work with you to fix any mistakes or problems, there will be some who don’t.
 Construction projects aren’t cheap.
 You don’t want to find yourself spending your cash reserves on projects that aren’t up to your standards.
-In our latest post, we will provide some tips on how to handle bad contractors in Upstate.
+In our latest post, we will provide some tips on how to handle bad contractors in South Carolina.

 What if you hired a local construction company to do some work on your new home, only to find they do a bad job?
 Do you know how to handle bad contractors?